cybernomad1/Injector/README.md

 Injects shellcode into memory, tries to bypass UAC, and automatically tries to escalate to system

 ## Credits
-This project is built upon the sholders of Giants:
+This project is built upon the shoulders of giants:

 @_RastaMouse -> Their work on TikiTorch and shell injection formed the groundwork for how the injector operates